 Elenchus: 1.
 A logical refutation 1.1 The Socratic method of eliciting truth by question and answer, especially as used to refute an argument.

 Aporia: 1 An irresolvable internal contradiction or logical disjunction in a text, argument, or theory.
 1.1 The expression of doubt.

 Oxford English Dictionary

-The New Academic Building was originally designed by Henry Tanner (1849-1935), Principal Surveyor of the Ministry of Works, for the Office of the Public Trustee and the Lunacy Commissioner.
+The Cheng Kin Ku Building (first called the New Academic Building and officially renamed in 2023) was originally designed by Henry Tanner (1849-1935), Principal Surveyor of the Ministry of Works, for the Office of the Public Trustee and the Lunacy Commissioner.
 The building was vacant for some years before its transformation into a teaching and research space for LSE by Grimshaw Architects.

 The work was commissioned by the School with the support of the Contemporary Arts Society.
 The artist Joy Gerrard was born in Ireland in 1971 and after studying art in Cork and Dublin gained an MA and M Phil from the Royal College of Art in Dublin.
 She has exhibited widely in Ireland and Britain.
 Her most recent exhibition was Fractured Crowd at Wexford Arts Centre.
 She is interested with ideas around public debate and has been involved with several public art works for Tideway in London (2018) and Chelsea and Westminster Hospital (2012).